1612842/fintech/essay-fintech-coursera.md

 ### Lending and personal finance

+- Lending Club was initially one of the first applications on Facebook
+  - Unsecured Personal Loans
+    - Up to $1000 to $4000 USD
+    - Up to 3 years
+  - Investors can browse loan listings on website and select loans to invest in
+  - Allowing people to borrow money and allowing others to invest in such loans So, it was a peer to peer lending platform
+  - Lending club also makes traditional consumer loans, include auto finance
+    - These loans are not funded by investors
+  - A pioneer in FinTech and one of the largest firms, but had some problems
+- Kabbage:
+  - Smaill business loans fast
+    - Traditional banks often take weeks to process small business loans
+  - Kabbage focuses on short-term, high interest rate, flexible loans
+  - As of December 2017, Kabbage has loaned $4 bilion USD to over 130, 000 small business customers
+  - \#10 on KPMG FinTech 100
+    - Revolutionizing industry
+    - Fast-growth Firm
+  - Funded today by Ing, Credit Suisse, Softbank,...

+- Credit Karma
+  - Free credit report and finance management platform founded in 2006
+  - Targeted ads and referral fees provide revenue
+    - Banks willings to pay for "attractive" loan referrals
+  - Provides additional consumer services

+- eLoan
+  - Created online-based lending service, in early days of the Internet
+    - Pioneer of the online mortagage lending
+    - Simple value proposition
+  - Received $25.4 million in venture funding from Sequoia, Yahoo and Softbank

 ### Crowdfunding & business financing

+- Crowdfunding models
+  - Reward-based
+    - Get product or services or maybe an ability to be part of designing or naming something
+  - Social Welfare
+    - Sponsorship or donation
+  - Equity based
+    - Shared, or percent of profits or sales, in return for investing
+- Kickstarter
+  - Global crowdfunding platform focused on creativity
+    - Bring creative project to life
+    - Offer rewards/experiences
+    - Similar to old subscription model of arts patronage
+- Neighborly
+  - Allow investment in civic, projects via "micro-bonds"
+  - Started in 2012 as donation-based crowdfunding for civic projects, but evolved
+  - In two years, raised funds for 55 projects totalling $2.5 milions
+- Indiegogo vs kickstarter

 ### Payments and retail transactions

+- Paypal
+  - Established in 1998
+    - Mergered with Elon Musk's startup in 2000
+    - Musk fired in 2001
+  - Acquired by Ebay in 2002 for 1.5 bilions USD
+  - By 2010 Paypal had 100 milions accounts, 190 markets, 25 different currencies
+  - Acquired Braintree (owned Venmo)
+  - 2015 eBay spinoff; independent now
+  - 2015 acquired Xoom
+    - Money transfer service
+    - Primarily person to person
+    - Available in many countries worldwide
+- Braintree
+  - Merchant Payment Gateway
+  - Launched instant signup, streamlining payment services for merchants, reduce signup to minutes
+  - Started in 2007
+  - Acquired Venmo in 2011 for $26 milion, acquired by Paypal for $800 milions in 2013

+- Venmo
+  - Allow money to transfer to other users using mobile app or web
+  - convenient, easy to use, free
+  - transactions are personal, with sms notes that makes payments like conversations
+  - exchange money is easy/fun
+  - $18 billions transfer in 2016

 ### Equity, trading, and investment

+- Robinhood
+  - Smartphone trading platform app with no fee
+  - Professional care about low latency
+    - What you see is what you get
+    - Spread/slippage
+  - Revenue stream
+    - Margin
+    - Left over funds
+    - Loans
+  - Competitions with banks
+    - Is free good enough?
+    - Value added services
+- Etoro
+  - Social investment platform
+    - Walk the talk
+    - Ensure the integrity of the traders
+  - Subscribe to the investors
+    - Copy their action in real time
+- Quantopian
+  - Mathematical Model Testing
+    - Test model against historical data and track performance
+  - Can the past predict the future?
+  - Law of large numbers
+    - Dont have to be right all the time
+  - Open innovation
+    - Exciters traders to develop and test models

+- Algo-trading
+  - Algorithm - trading
+    - writting down a model in code
+    - python most popular
+  - Open source code
+    - important to programers

 ### Cryptocurrencies

+- Conventional - store value
+  - Bitcoin (BTC)
+    - Highest market cap
+  - Litecoin (LTC)
+    - Code fork of bitcoin
+    - Small blocks + Low transaction fees
+- Privacy focused - untraceable transactions
+  - Monero (XMR)
+    - one time addresses
+    - doesnot display wallet balances
+  - Dash
+    - Private send features
+- Settlement networks
+  - Ripple (XRP)
+    - Facilities fiat transactions
+    - Used by banks
+    - Not de-centralized
+  - Tether (USDT)
+    - Tethered to USD
+- Smart contracts
+  - Ethereum (ETH)
+    - Smart contracts
+    - Enables/Used by other cryptos
+  - Cardano (ADA)
+    - Layered contracts
+    - Proof of Stake
+- Tokens
+  - EOS
+    - Complex contracts
+  - Tron (TRX)
+    - Entertainment market
+  - Dorado
+    - Delivery services

+- Crypto-collectables
+  - Cryptokitties
+  - Cryptodogs

+- Crypto risks vs advantage

 ### Banking infrastructure tools, and logistics

+- Spout
+  - Intergrated with 710 financial institutions
+  - RESTful API allows secure development across IOS, Android and web  with bank level encryption
+  - Allow portability of data for customers
+- Demyst data
+  - intergrates online, social, and company data in real time via an API for prediction
+- Gusto
+  - Started at ZenPayroll, but change name to Gusto in 2015 after HR and benefits additions
+  - Integrates with finance and accounting services
+- Ant financial
+  - In jan 2018, largest valuation FinTech company worldwide
+  - Operate Alipay and Sesame Credit & Yu'e Bao, largest money market fund

+-  FinTech is more than just financial services One other thing about Ant Financial is they have announced using Blockchain for logistics And one of the largest Blockchain applications thus far because Alibaba does a huge amount of logistics to support Alibaba's transactions and retail space So, we've got a FinTech application using Blockchain we've got a social application with fintech using virtual trees like a virtual currency or virtual benefit of carbon emissions We've got the largest money market fund in the world owned by an e-commerce company We've got one of the largest payment networks in the world and across the Nation of China we've got 63 percent of users in 2018 using some form of fintech for transactions or savings or for something in their lives that is double what the US or the UK, or Germany or Switzerland have This is a huge penetration of the market Sixty-three percent in China less than a half of that in most of the rest of the world So, China is leading the world in digital penetration Followed by the second largest e-commerce or not e-commerce but fintech penetration in the world the second largest fintech penetration in the world is India So, China at 63 percent according to a recent report India at 52 percent.

 ### Summary